numpy/numpy/doc/neps/nep-0036-fair-play.rst

 with the project when patched versions are deployed.

-Companies and developers will know after reading this NEP what kinds of behavior the NumPy community consider troublesome, bothersome, and unacceptable.
+Companies and developers will know after reading this NEP what kinds of behavior the community would like to see, and which we consider troublesome, bothersome, and unacceptable.

 Motivation
 ----------

+It has come to our attention that modified versions of NumPy are distributed by external entities.
+Sometimes, the patches are innocuous, such as when they allow NumPy to function on the target system.
+In other cases, they add new functionality which causes problems for the community.

-In December 2018, through the filing of `Issue #12515
+For example, in December 2018, through the filing of `Issue #12515
 <https://github.com/numpy/numpy/issues/12515>`__, it became known to
 the NumPy project that an external company had published a version of NumPy with an extended footprint.
 In this specific instance, a bug